6 PMs on How They Got Their First Product Manager Jobs (and How You Can Too)

 How can someone get hired for product manager jobs?

 Research product manager jobs

-The first step to getting product manager jobs is knowing more about the role.
+To get a product manager job, first learn more about the role.
+Check company reviews on JobSage to see what people like and dislike about their jobs — and figure out how you can apply that knowledge in your own experience.
 In one of our previous posts we covered a product manager’s responsibilities.
 One of the things that came out of that conversation was that many people don’t know what product managers do, even if they regularly work with one.
 For Catia Crespo, Product Manager at Ansys, that’s why the first step to getting a job in product management is doing a bit of research: “Talk with people at your company, but be aware that product manager responsibilities can change a lot depending on the company.
 Have an open discussion about expectations and role definition.”
 Product managers who are passionate about their work will love an opportunity to talk about their field.